-Prepare students for a career in building/plant facility maintenance.
-Students will be exposed to various skills that are necessary for this skilled-trades classification.
-Primary focuses are job safety, basic electricity, heating and cooling, sheet metal fabrication, EPA refrigeration certification, power engineering (exposure to boilers and hydronic systems), building controls, hydraulics, plumbing and pipefitting, millwright basics (applied tech), and welding.
+Prepares students for a career in building/plant facility maintenance.
+Focuses on job safety, basic electricity, heating and cooling, sheet metal fabrication, EPA refrigeration certification, power engineering (exposure to boilers and hydronic systems), building controls, hydraulics, plumbing and pipe fitting, millwright basics (applied tech), and welding.

-- Apply basic skills in HVAC install ation, maintence and repair
+- Apply basic skills in HVAC installation, maintenance, and repair.

-- Troubleshoot basic electrical equipment utilizing the basic theories of electricity
+- Troubleshoot basic electrical equipment utilizing theories of electricity.

-- Demonstrate installation and maintenance plumbing and pipefiting skills
+- Demonstrate installation and maintenance plumbing and pipe fitting skills.

-- Utilize the appropriate tools as dictated by project
+- Utilize the appropriate tools as dictated by the project.

 All students receiving an Associate Degree are required to meet Degree-Specific Requirements AND General Education Requirements.
 Courses listed in the Required Core and/or Required Support Courses may also be used to fulfill Degree-Specific and General Education Requirements.
 Developmental courses (those numbered below 100) cannot be used to fulfill these requirements.